flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

             Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 - CLB/DES SPD LIM (2L)
-    - CLB SDP is show in CLIMB phase, DES SPD in DES phase
+    - CLB SPD is show in CLIMB phase, DES SPD in DES phase
-    - The speed limit is either a system default, a NAV database airport default, or a pilot--entry.
+    - The speed limit is either a system default, a NAV database airport default, or a pilot entry.

 - SPD CSTR (3L)
     - Used to enter a speed constraint for this waypoint.